Brother, it’ll be a cold day in a warm climate when this kid right here’s in repose.

 On almost a whim, Amanda applied to backpack the Grand Canyon when she was 15, and spent 12 amazing days in the Arizona desert, which changed her forever and helped her discover her confidence, passions, and vocation at an early age.
 She is convinced it set her up for the events that took place in an interesting, turbulent, college career.
 While some people spend their entire lives trying to find themselves and their purposes, Amanda has already done it.
 And like her compass tattoo, Amanda always has a direction to move.

-From afar, the Canyon looks desolate, rocky and empty, but close-up, it is full of life, and life will defend itself no matter how small.
+From afar, the Canyon looks desolate, rocky and empty, but close-up, it is full of life, and to quote Life of Pi: “Life will defend itself no matter how small.”